Insights·longevity

 How to Get Tested

-This is where the system creates friction: standard lipid panels ordered by primary care physicians typically do not include ApoB.
-You will receive LDL-C, HDL-C, triglycerides, and total cholesterol — and nothing else.
+This is where the system creates friction.
+Standard lipid panels from primary care physicians usually do not include ApoB.
+You get LDL-C, HDL-C, triglycerides, and total cholesterol — and nothing else.

 To get ApoB measured: